chfrank-cgn/chfrank-cgn.github.io/vm-cluster.md

 ## Storage Class

-To use vSpehere storage, we'll need to define a storage class:
+To use vSphere storage, we'll need to define a storage class:

 ```
 apiVersion: storage.k8s.io/v1